William Ríos López

 Ithaca, New York

 During the summer we aim to study the material composition of the cooling system that removed the heat of the sensors located at the Inner Tracker of the CMS.
-One of the most crucial discoveries was theprobability of inducing small percentages of martensite (a ferromagnetic material phase of stainless steel) given the small diameter of the cooling tubes.
+One of the most crucial discoveries was theprobability of inducing small percentages of martensite (a ferromagnetic material phase of stainless steel) given the small diameter of the cooling tubes, extreme low temperature conditions and the deformations that the tubes were subjected to.
+Future experimental milestones were established to determine the magnitude of the CMS magnetic field's forces on the bent tubes generated and some alternative solution materials were proposed.

 Jul 2018 - Aug 2018